 Are Ivy League Schools Hard to Get Into?

-Admission rates at Ivy League schools are among the lowest in the country.
-The admissions process evaluates grades, course rigor, activities, and personal context.
-Strong performance in high school is necessary but rarely sufficient.
-Many qualified applicants are denied.
+The admissions process evaluates grades (specifically, average weighted GPA), course rigor, activities, essays, and personal context.
+Strong high school performance is necessary but rarely sufficient.
+Many highly qualified applicants are denied every year.

 Ivy League vs Other Top Colleges